nandac/letterloom/docs/manual.typ

 Refer to #link("https://typst.app/docs/reference/visualize/color/#summary")[Typst's documentation on colors] for additional details.

-== Complete Example
+== Example Letter

-This comprehensive example highlights the full range of features provided by the `letterloom` package, demonstrating all available customization options.
+This example highlights a number of features provided by the `letterloom` package and demonstrates how to use them.

 ```typ
 #import "@preview/letterloom:1.0.0": *